joelvaneenwyk/huginn-wiki/Create-Google-Calendar-entries-from-your-daily-Strava-Training-Plan.md

+# New Year Resolutions: Make a marathon and automate my life.

+Ok, this sound silly and maybe it is, but I want to use my (poor) coding skills to automate things as far as possible and I want to participate at a marathon this year.
+Oh and by the way, I am not the youngest person on earth anymore :-)

-I want to participate on a marathon this year.
-To prepare for this event, I started a training plan on [Strava](https://www.strava.com), a platform for fitness enthusiasts.
+To prepare for the marathon I started a training plan on [Strava](https://www.strava.com), a platform for fitness enthusiasts.
+Strava send me a daily instruction for my training via email.
+But I want the instructions as a google calendar entry, where I organize my life.
+So I started dealing with Huginn, to gain experience in automating things.

+I created in Huginn a workflow like this: